When to consider an upgrade

 What you'll find on this page

-• Identify when it’s time to upgrade your sound processor
+• Identify when it’s time to replace your sound processor

 • Hear about an upgrade experience from another recipient